swing trading

 Some of you might feel like you've got what you need and are off to the races.
 Others may still need a little more help to put this all into action.
 If some of the information from this guide went over your head, consider joining a stock trading course.

 Or you may understand the strategies but want an easy way to find these trades in real time.
-That's where a stock scanner might help you out, or perhaps a trading chat room where members discuss and share trade opportunities.
+That's where a swing trading scanner might help you out.

 Or maybe you want to do as little work as possible and have a pro do all the work for you.
-There are swing trade alert services that let you know when these swing trade opportunities arise.
+Our swing trade picks service sends alerts to you when our scanner finds a trade setup that has a strong backtested edge.

 Wrapping It Up